oshchepkov/bb-font-loader-example/README.md

-The solution is ready for review at GitHub - https://github.com/oshchepkov/bb-font-loader-example

 # The "Ask"
 There are times where Icon fonts do not load in time before used in the application.
 This causes disruption for the User Interface, showing "text" as a replacement, until the font loads.
 We can initialize all icon fonts during startup.